-Before you start writing: keyword research
+Before you start: do keyword research

-Key writing tips for good blog posts
+Writing tips for SEO-friendly blog posts

 1. Think before you write!

-2. Devise a structure for your blog post
+2. Devise a structure for your post

 - some sort of introduction (in which you introduce your topic);